Discover the CIPO Advantage

 Agencies that move away from manual tracking often report better visibility, fewer surprises, and faster reporting cycles.

-For example, utilities like Eastern Municipal Water District (EMWD) have used centralized project management platforms to improve transparency, consistency, and oversight across complex capital programs.
+For example, utilities such as the Eastern Municipal Water District (EMWD) are using CIPO to centralize project management, improving transparency, consistency, and oversight across complex capital programs.

 If your team is spending more time updating spreadsheets than managing projects, it may be time to rethink your approach.